HovKlan-DH/C64MEGA65/README.md

 **Step 3**

-The current default forked repository does not support Vivado 2022.2, but the `M2M-V0.9` tag does.
+The current default forked repository from the C64MEGA65 project currently does not support Vivado 2022.2, but the `M2M-V0.9` tag does.
 (this is why we need to fork the entire repository and not only the master branch)
   - `git checkout M2M-V0.9`